Goblin-Egg-Studio/clack/README.md

 If you don't care about automatically deploying updates when the main branch in your repository, then you're done!
 Otherwise, continue below.

-**Note**: The app uses LaunchDarkly's EventSource client for reliable server-sent events with 60s read timeouts and automatic reconnection.
+**Note**: The app uses the native browser EventSource API for server-sent events.

 2) Get your Linode API credentials
 ```bash